 A major reason why anglers often prefer to use downriggers as opposed to merely adding more weight to their fishing lines is that once a fish strikes, the release clip holding the fishing line to the downrigger line pops free.
 From then on, the angler is able to fight the fish without any additional weight.

-What Are Outriggers Used ?
+What Are Outriggers?

-Since outriggers are intended to spread lines out rather than send them down, they don’t utilize extra weight and have one less major component than downriggers.
+Outriggers are intended to spread lines out rather than send them down, so they don’t utilize extra weight and have one less major component than downriggers.
 Boat outriggers are poles made from aluminium, fiberglass.
 They are used for offshore fishing, which is known as the term trolling.
 Their function is to allow anglers to have multiple fishing lines on them, and prevent the lines from getting tangled together because they prevent lines.
 Outriggers are made of four essential components which include:

 • Outrigger poles